henriland/react-fullstack/README.md

-# React project
+# React and Node.js

-React & NodeJS project
+A portal using React and Node.js.